Universal K-matrices for quantum Kac-Moody algebras: Introduction

-Our quasi--k--matrix is related to the one in the Balagovi\'{c}-Kolb approach via Lusztig's bar involution.
-This subtle difference allows us to derive the intertwining equation of the standard k--matrix as a simple consequence of the intertwining equation of its components.
-This can be contrasted with the proof of the intertwining equation in \cite[Theorem 7.5]{BK19}, which does not directly use the intertwining equation of the quasi--k--matrix in \cite[Proposition 6.1, Part (1)]{BK19}.
-Moreover, in the special case that $\mfk$ is a fixed-point subalgebra it becomes clear that the standard k--matrix can be seen as a $q$--deformed centralizer of $\mfk$.
+The quasi-K-matrix constructed in Sec.~\ref{s:quasiK} is related to the original one via Lusztig's bar involution.
+This simple, and yet subtle, difference allows us to straightforwardly derive the intertwining equation of the standard K-matrix from those of its factors.
+Note that this is in contrast with the proof of the intertwining equation in \cite[Thm.~7.5]{BK19}, which does not directly use the intertwining equation of the quasi-K-matrix \cite[Prop.~6.1]{BK19}.
+Moreover, if $\mfk$ is a fixed-point subalgebra, it becomes clear that at $q=1$ the standard K-matrix reduces to an element of the centralizer of $U\mfk$ in a completion of $U\mfg$.